sutamatej/react-template/README.md

 However, you might still want to keep things simple without being dependent on a third party framework.
 If that is the case, then this repository might be a good place to start.

-Secondly, I wanted to have a project built with React and Typescript with blazing fast build times and I wanted to find out if all these tools could work together well to provide a productive developer experience.
+Secondly, I wanted to have a project built with React and Typescript with fast build times and I wanted to find out if all these tools could work together well to provide a productive developer experience.

 ## Goals